Forgiving is not an act of kindness to the one who harmed you, but a way to prioritize your health over your anger or sadness.

 “Forgiving a person who has wronged you is never easy, but dwelling on those events and reliving them over and over can fill your mind with negative thoughts and suppressed anger,”

-says Dr. Tyler VanderWeele, co-director of the Initiative on Harvard T.H.
+Says Dr. Tyler VanderWeele, co-director of the Initiative on Harvard T.H.
 Chan School of Public Health.

 “Yet, when you learn to forgive, you are no longer trapped by the past actions of others and can finally feel free.”

 Moving from our intellect to our feelings can be challenging.
 Like anything, once we make a decision, we follow it up with action and the action helps us to ground that decision emotionally.
-First we believe, then we act and then we see the results.
+First, we believe, then we act, and then we see the results.

 Practicing forgiveness is directly linked to lower levels of depression, anxiety, and hostility; reduced substance abuse; higher self-esteem; and greater life satisfaction.

-It is a five step model for practicing forgiveness.
+It is a five-step model for practicing forgiveness.
 REACH is an acronym for Recall, Emphasize, Altruistic gift, Commit, and Hold.

-Empathize: Without minimizing your sense of wrong, begin to see through the other person’s eyes.
+Without minimizing your sense of wrong, begin to see through the other person’s eyes.
 What might their thoughts have been?
 What was going on for them?
-You don’t have to invalidate your own feelings to see through their eyes, and at the same time most people are reacting to their own emotional state more than you.
+You don’t have to invalidate your own feelings to see through their eyes, and at the same time, most people are reacting to their own emotional state more than you.

 Recall a time when you clearly were in the wrong and were forgiven.
 Remember how it felt to you, and imagine what it might be like to give that gift to another.

-Commit: Commit to live in forgiveness of the other person.
+Commit to living in forgiveness of the other person.
 Get that YOU deserve the relief of forgiving others.
 Even if on some level you feel they do not deserve it, YOU DO.
 You deserve to live a life free of the burden of the wrongs done by others.
 You deserve the joy that comes with letting go of resentment.

 Practicing forgiveness frees up emotional energy for other concerns.
 Practicing forgiveness promotes greater personal serenity as well as physical and emotional health.